babashka/babashka/README.md

 ## Introduction

-The main idea behind babashka is to leverage Clojure in places where you would be using bash otherwise.
+Babashka is a native Clojure interpreter for scripting.
+Its main goal is to leverage Clojure in places where you would be using bash otherwise.

 As one user described it: